Bilevel rail car: Israel

+Later, a Desiro HC by Siemens has been introduced to Israel Railways.
+Desiro HC has 2-floor coaches in the middle of the train, while the first and the last coaches are single-floor.
+The train operates mainly on the Herzlia–Jerusalem electrified line (via Tel Aviv) as of 2022.

 Italy

-In the 1970s, with the rise of mass commuting to the big cities the Ferrovie dello Stato have found themselves having to quickly increase the capacity of their services with Carrozze Due Piani Tipo 1979 (see :it:Carrozza Due Piani).
+In the 1970s, with the rise of mass commuting to the big cities the Ferrovie dello Stato have found themselves having to quickly increase the capacity of their services with Carrozze Due Piani Tipo 1979 based on French VB2N (see :it:Carrozza Due Piani).
 Today, double-decker coaches are also in use by private railway companies Ferrovie Nord Milano and Ferrovie del Sud Est. The types of double-decker train is circulating today in Italy are: Rock (Caravaggio), Vivalto, TAF, TSR.

 Japan

 In Japan, double-decker trains are used either to show better scenery, or to increase seat capacity.
 In Tokyo area commuter trains, double-decker cars are generally used as Green Cars, the cars with better accommodations than the regular commuter cars.

 The first Japanese double-decker train appeared in 1904.
 It was Type 5 train of Osaka City Tram.
 The Kintetsu Railway 20100 Series EMUs were built in 1962 and designed for school excursion.
 Sightseeing trains that feature double-decker carriages include the JR Shikoku 5000 series, Keihan 8000 series, JR Central 371 series, and Odakyu 20000 series RSE.
 The first JNR/JR double-decker trains were 200 series Shinkansen and 100 series Shinkansen, for Shinkansen lines.

 JR East introduced the 215 series double-deck EMUs for Home Liner services in 1992.
 JR East also introduced E1 Series Shinkansen and E4 Series Shinkansen for its Shinkansen Lines; the trains are doubled decked to increase their capacities.
 This includes JR West 285 series EMUs for Sunrise Izumo/Sunrise Seto and JR East E26 series cars for Cassiopeia services.